unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-reload a worker when a specific exception value is raised
+``help``: reload a worker when a specific exception value is raised

 reload-on-exception-repr
 ************************